Meet the Team

 Cathy LeHew, CPO®Account Manager & Founder Certified Professional Organizer While I haven’t always been organized, when I became a working mother who liked to volunteer, I got organized because I had to.
 I have to work at it because of my ADHD, which wasn’t diagnosed until adulthood.
 People want to know if my house is always perfect.
 It isn’t.
 You go through life events, but because I know how to set up workable systems, I can get it right back.
 I love going to work every day because of the personal relationships that we develop and knowing that organizing is so valuable.
 That, and the hug at the end of the day!
 What we do changes lives.
 Rather than trying to find things—keys, homework, supplies—people find time for fun and self-care and to be with each other and give back to the community.
 Because of my own experiences, I’m especially able to help others with ADHD.
 I recognize when they are getting off track and help them reel it back in right away.
 I especially love working with women who are 40-plus who are going through peri-/menopause and have ADHD symptoms that are throwing them off their game.
 They tell me how they used to be organized and now they’re not and they don’t understand why.
 Once I explain the effect of hormones on the brain, they are so relieved.
 Abundance Organizing’s team approach really helps me, and my clients, with staying focused and getting the job done.
 Our team is the best there is.
 Other things you should know about me: I absolutely love dogs.
 My happy place is on the beach.
 The best thing I ever did was my daughter.
 I like to have fun and can make almost anything fun.
 My parents taught me right.
 My favorite organizing tool is the iPhone, because it keeps me on track.
 I tell my clients to use smart phones for reminders, contacts, and calendars.
 I even use it to take pictures of where I parked at the airport so I can relax and enjoy the trip rather than worrying about remembering!

 Amanda Scudder, MSW, CPO®, CPO-CD®, SMM-C®Organizing Consultant Certified Professional Organizer Certified Professional Organizer in Chronic Disorganization Certified Senior Move Manager As a busy professional, wife, and mother, I recognize the value of simplicity and organization.
 Cutting the excess and distractions from my time and space makes it possible for me to focus on what is important.
 As I practice this in my life, I find solutions that work and work that I’m passionate about.
 Getting unstuck is amazing and I love helping people get there.
 I believe that what you need will be there when you need it.
 The trick is to be receptive to it.
 When you are overwhelmed with too much of anything, it is hard to respond when opportunities come your way.
 By minimizing clutter and chaos, you make room for infinite possibilities.
 Organizing has transformational effects: less stress and frustration and more energy for productivity, creativity, fun, family, and friends.
-My background includes interior design, a psychology degree from Syracuse University, a Masters in Social Work from Virginia Commonwealth University, and more than 14 years in human services.
+My background includes interior design, a psychology degree from Syracuse University, a masters’ degree in social work from Virginia Commonwealth University, and more than a decade in human services.
 I understand systems and how people influence, and are influenced by, their environment.
-I enjoy learning about people so that I can help them find sustainable solutions.
-Organizing is a social activity and I love building strong connections with people and helping them achieve their goals.
-Since joining the Abundance Organizing team in 2012, I’ve received training in ADD/ADHD and motivational interviewing.
-I’m a Certified Professional Organizer and have earned Level I and Level II Certification in Challenging Disorganization from the Institute for Challenging Disorganization.
+Organizing is a social activity and I love building strong connections with people and helping them achieve their goals and find sustainable solutions.
+After joining the Abundance Organizing team in 2012, I became a Certified Professional Organizer and Certified Senior Move Manager and have earned specialist certificates in Challenging Disorganization, ADHD, and Hoarding from the Institute for Challenging Disorganization (ICD).
+In 2017, I earned my CPO-CD designation.
+I currently serve as the Research Director on the board of ICD.
 My husband, two children, dog, cat, and 1920s house with minimum storage and an experimental organic front yard food garden provide me with endless inspiration and opportunities for constant innovation.
-I’m active in my neighborhood civic association and two PTAs.
 I’m interested in sustainable ecological design (permaculture) and living simply.
-For me, there is no happier place to be than in the saddle or on the road.
+When I have a minute, I love horseback riding, travel, audiobooks, and Sudoku!
 My favorite organizing tool is a desk-top filing system for action items.
-It keeps things looking tidy but still front-of-mind.
+It keeps things tidy but still front-of-mind.

 Whitney Frost, CPO®Organizing Consultant Certified Professional Organizer When I was growing up, I was disorganized, but after sharing a room in college I realized that the way I kept my space had an impact on the people around me and I discovered that I liked being organized.
 When things have a place, it is easy to find what you need.
 The reason I became an organizer is that I just can’t help but organize.
 It’s a problem.
 I go into places I shouldn’t be organizing, like my friends’ apartments, and I have to keep my ideas to myself until somebody asks.
 But if they are interested, I can give recommendations and suggestions right away because I’ve already worked it out in my head.
 I like to make the organizing process fun.
 I’m open-minded and friendly and I love learning from my clients as much as I love showing them what I’ve learned.
 It is very gratifying to help people get past a sticking point so that they can reach their goals.
 Organizing is uplifting.
 The feeling at the end of the day is amazing—there is nothing better than making a client happy and seeing their positive reaction, knowing that what we have done will help make their days easier.
 Organizing helps relieve people’s stress, which makes them happy, which makes me happy!
 I like doing detailed work where I can be precise and finish things just so.
 I especially enjoy making closets beautiful!
 I have earned Level I and II certification in Challenging Disorganization and I am working toward a level II certification in ADHD.
 I’m very family-oriented—that is my number one in life.
 Traveling is my favorite pastime and I’ve been to some amazing places.
 I also play on a Bocce team and I’m working on finessing my cooking skills.
 If I had to pick a favorite organizing tool, it would be the Muji acrylic drawers, which are the best way to organize makeup.
 You can see everything you have and it puts natural limits on what you keep.
 Since I like makeup so much, that’s a good thing.